olvaffe/olv-notes/virtualization/lxc.md

   - `/sbin/init` thinks it is the root cgroup (in the new namespace)
   - from the host's view, lxc sets it up to be a new cgroup under the root cgroup
+- different user namespace, when running unprivileged containers
+  - `user_namespaces(7)`
+  - root in container is nobody-like outside

 ## Shells